Co-written and first recorded by Randy Randolph (1958).

 Also recorded as “Yakety Axe” by Chet Atkins (C&W #4 1965).

 “Guitarist Chet Atkins recorded a version of ‘Yakety Sax’ in 1965 called ‘Yakety Axe’.
 Atkins’ version used a similar tempo and showcased his Country guitar picking style in place of a saxophone.
 The title change referred to the colloquial term for an electric guitar as an ‘axe’.
-The original version of ‘Yakety Axe’ was Atkins’ highest-charting song ever on the Billboard Country Singles chart.
+Atkins’ version of ‘Yakety Axe’ was his highest-charting song ever on the Billboard Country Singles chart.

 “‘Yakety Sax’ is often used in television and film as a soundtrack for outlandishly humorous situations.
 It was frequently used to accompany comedic sketches in the Thames Television comedy program The Benny Hill Show, where it accompanied otherwise silent, rapidly paced comedy sequences that typically involved a farcical chase scene.
 Indeed, thanks to Hill, ‘Yakety Sax’ is so closely linked to the show that it is also known as ‘The Benny Hill Theme’.”